zammad/zammad-user-documentation/basics/zammad-glossary.rst

    reached, the ticket will escalate.

    You can learn more on our `SLA landing page <https://zammad.com/en/product/features/sla>`_.

+Splitting tickets
+   In case a ticket contains more than one issue and you want to handle it in a separate ticket, you can split the ticket.
+Zammad creates a new ticket then based on the selected article for splitting.
+   See :doc:`/advanced/ticket-actions` for more information.

 SSO
    Single-sign-on (SSO) allows you to access all your systems and devices with